ahebwa49/jetcake-advanced/README.md

 ## Before anything else

-You should navigate to  for the backend application.
+You should first clone the [backend application](https://github.com/ahebwa49/jetcake_api).
 Instructions on how to run it are in the readme file.

 ## Available Scripts